aliatli/messaging11/Readme.md

 - sudo apt install python3-tk
 - pip3 install pymongo[srv]

-The persistency layer uses mongodb database which runs on mongodb atlas cluster with approximately 500MB of free space, therefore, no additional steps should not be needed.
+The persistency layer uses mongodb database which runs on mongodb atlas cluster with approximately 500MB of free space, therefore, no additional steps should be needed.

 ## Execution
 You can run the client and server with:

     python3 server.py <server_port>

-    python3 client.py <server_ip> <server_port>}
+    python3 client.py <server_ip> <server_port>

+ Spawning the client will result in opening the chat window for both peers.
+You can start more than one client to see that client cannot query another client's messages, this results in opening new window for the server as well for this newly created client.

 ## Query Format